lubosdz/yii2-template-engine/README.md

 Changelog
 =========

-1.0.7 - released 2023-11-..
+1.0.7 - released 2023-11-14
 ---------------------------

-* fix eval error for numeric values starting with zero - should cast to string
+* fix eval error for numeric values starting with zero (should cast to string)

 1.0.6 - released 2023-10-22